brandonbloom/brandonbloom.github.io/source/_posts/2013-06-18-oop-cycles.md

 type system to perform dispatch to non-members in a syntactically identical way.

-It's unfortunate that it's so easy to create cycles.
+It is unfortunate that it is so easy to create cycles.
 A small sin at first, but they quickly add up and really start to hurt as a system grows larger.